 - September 23: Plaintiffs filed a petition for writ of certiorari before judgment with the U.S. Supreme Court asking it to hear defendants’ appeal on an expedited basis.
 If granted, the case will bypass further proceedings in the Fifth Circuit.

-Center Attorneys: Marc Hearron, Molly Duane, Kirby Tyrell, Melanie Fontes
+Center Attorneys: Marc Hearron, Molly Duane, Kirby Tyrell, Melanie Fontes, Nicolas Kabat

-Co-Counsel/Cooperating Attorneys: Planned Parenthood Federation of America, the Lawyering Project, the American Civil Liberties Union, the ACLU of Texas, and Morrison & Foerster LLP
+Co-Counsel/Cooperating Attorneys: Planned Parenthood Federation of America, the Lawyering Project, the American Civil Liberties Union, the ACLU of Texas, Morrison & Foerster LLP, and Austin attorney Christen Mason Hebert

 Plaintiffs: WHOLE WOMAN’S HEALTH; ALAMO CITY SURGERY CENTER PLLC d/b/a ALAMO WOMEN’S REPRODUCTIVE SERVICES; BROOKSIDE WOMEN’S MEDICAL CENTER PA d/b/a BROOKSIDE WOMEN’S HEALTH CENTER AND AUSTIN WOMEN’S HEALTH CENTER; HOUSTON WOMEN’S CLINIC; HOUSTON WOMEN’S REPRODUCTIVE SERVICES; PLANNED PARENTHOOD CENTER FOR CHOICE; PLANNED PARENTHOOD OF GREATER TEXAS SURGICAL HEALTH SERVICES; PLANNED PARENTHOOD SOUTH TEXAS SURGICAL CENTER; SOUTHWESTERN WOMEN’S SURGERY CENTER; WHOLE WOMAN’S HEALTH ALLIANCE; ALLISON GILBERT, M.D; BHAVIK KUMAR, M.D; THE AFIYA CENTER; FRONTERA FUND; FUND TEXAS CHOICE; JANE’S DUE PROCESS; LILITH FUND; NORTH TEXAS EQUAL ACCESS FUND; REVEREND ERIKA FORBES; REVEREND DANIEL KANTER; and MARVA SADLER